Marc Elrich: Montgomery County Executive

 In 2017, Elrich declared his candidacy for county executive.
 He participated in public financing.
 The largest allowed contribution is $150.
 He did not accept money from developers or land use attorneys.

 In 2019, Elrich banned Montgomery County police stations from displaying thin blue line flags.
 Acknowledging that the flag was a symbol of "support" to some and a symbol of "divisiveness" to others, he drew criticism from Governor Larry Hogan for the policy.

+In 2019, The Washington Post editorial board called Elrich's decision to block construction of communication towers in Montgomery County a "victory for NIMBYism."

-Positions on housing
+Positions on housing and development

-Elrich has been a frequent critic of tax incentives for market-rate transit-oriented development.
-Elrich received criticism for describing the council's plan to allow denser housing construction around the stations of the proposed 16-mile Purple Line light rail train as "ethnic cleansing".
-Elrich had clarified the comment and defended the argument that rezoning can cause an increase in new construction values resulting in displaced communities and said that this is not just a Montgomery County problem but a nationwide problem and a "well-known fact" of what happens when rail lines take over communities.
+In 2013, Elrich was the lone vote to oppose a plan to preserve affordable housing along the Purple Line light rail corridor.
+In 2017, Elrich was criticized for describing the council's plan to allow denser housing construction around the stations of the planned 16-mile Purple Line as "ethnic cleansing".
+He said he was sorry if his language was offensive, but he defended his comment saying that this is not just a Montgomery County problem but a nationwide problem and a "well-known fact" of what happens when rail lines take over communities.

-During his tenure, Elrich has made efforts to preserve affordable housing.
-Elrich has opposed multiple development plans that would increase market-rate housing construction without meeting affordability requirements.
-In 2019, Elrich critiqued a nonbinding council resolution to build 10,000 more housing units (most of them affordable housing) by 2030, stating that the projected number of low-paying jobs coming to the county was inaccurate.
+During his tenure, Elrich has said he has tried to preserve affordable housing.
+Elrich has opposed market-rate housing construction, and higher density near public transit stations.
+He has opposed allowing duplexes, fourplexes and sixplexes in some neighborhoods that are exclusively zoned for single-family housing.
+In 2019, Elrich opposed a nonbinding council resolution to build 10,000 more housing units (most of them affordable housing) by 2030, saying that the county cannot afford to build that much affordable housing.
+He has cast doubt on projections by the Metropolitan Washington Council of Governments on the need for more middle-income and low-income housing.
+In 2019, Elrich said that he rejected the concept of missing middle housing, and said that Montgomery County did not lack housing for middle earners.

+In 2019, he opposed a zoning change that allowed homeowners on single-family zoning plots to build accessory dwelling units, saying that it would "fundamentally alter" neighborhood character and not lead to more affordable housing – the zoning change was approved unanimously by the council.
+In 2019, he said he would prevent tearing down affordable housing to "build housing for millennials."
 In 2020, Elrich vetoed a bill giving tax breaks to developers who built high-rise buildings on top of Metro stations, but the council overrode his veto.
 Elrich has frequently called for higher taxes on real estate developers.

+Housing activists have characterized Elrich as a NIMBY.